-“Food, Culture and Power in Mesoamerica, Oaxaca” is a three-credit education abroad course that will focus on the food culture and politics of one of the regions of Mesoamerica, Oaxaca.
+“Food, Culture and Power in Mesoamerica, Oaxaca” is a one-credit education abroad course that will focus on the food culture and politics of one of the regions of Mesoamerica, Oaxaca.

 You will learn through observation and practical application about indigenous foods and their meanings in Oaxaca.
 You will also study the ways in which those practices have influenced regional and national Mexican food traditions from historical and political contexts by spending a week in Oaxaca City and making short day trips to two nearby towns.

 All course activities will be through direct participation: visiting museums, touring marketplaces, learning to make food, and talking to those who make, sell, and consume food.
 You and your professor will participate in the program activities together and the professor will lead or moderate daily class discussions.

 For reference, please refer to the Summer 2019 Course Syllabus for additional course information.

 NOTE: the Course Schedule is tentative and subject to change

 Sample schedule for Summer 2020):